PolyCortex/AcquisitionEEG2020/README.md

 ## Project Structure

+- The `cad/` folder contains files used to make the PCBs.
+The prototype board is under `cad/prototype-board/`.
+Two supply prototypes are included under `cad/supply-analog/` and `cad/supply-digital/`.
+- The `components/` folder contains the datasheets for important components.
+- The `simulations/` folder contains ltspice simulations for the elements of the analog processing pipeline.
 - The `software/` folder contains everything that is linked to software.
 The computer software for digital signal processing and realtime visualization is under `software/gui/`.
 Check it out for more information about it.
+The microcontroller software for sampling the analog signals and to stream them to the computer is under  `software/teensy-code/`.

 ## Learn more